Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

       <h2>Glimpsing the bigger picture.</h2>
       <p class="itinerary-story__lead">
         By the end of the visit, FabCo felt much less like a standalone fabrication facility and more like one node in a national network.
-The team knew clinicians I had previously shadowed, exchanged techniques with other specialists, consulted on R&D projects involving companies such as WillowWood and Fillauer, and maintained close relationships with local amputees and amputee organizations.
+The team knew prosthetists I had previously shadowed, exchanged techniques with other specialists, consulted on R&D projects involving companies such as WillowWood and Fillauer, and maintained close relationships with local amputees and amputee organizations.
       </p>
       <p>
-        These relationships matter because a prosthesis crosses several kinds of expertise before it reaches the person who will use it: clinical evaluation, design, fabrication, component engineering, fitting, and long-term adjustment.
+        These relationships matter because a prosthesis crosses several kinds of expertise before it reaches the person who will use it: initial evaluation, design, fabrication, component engineering, fitting, and long-term adjustment.
 The person experiences the completed system, not the organizational boundaries behind it.
 Comfort problems, activity goals,